The throne goddess

 So this “call of love” then, echos the resonance of the universe.
 Eset, Eset, Eset!
-Within our hearts we can feel this passion—for our loved ones, our colleagues and the work we do upon this Earth.
-Isis was the Madonna—the virgin mother whose unconditional love gave birth to the cosmos.
+Within our hearts we can feel the passion of Osiris—we care for our loved ones, our colleagues and the work we do upon this Earth.
+Isis was the Madonna—the virgin mother whose love gave birth to the cosmos.
 Her metaphysical significance then, was always ex nihilo—the universe reborn out of nothing.